TeamGloomy/TeamGloomy.github.io/pages/mydoc/CANFD-Boards/SB2040ProMaxV3/fly_sb2040_pro_max_v3_pt100.md

 {% include warning.html content="The # in W# is the number of wires your PT100 has, which is either 2, 3 or 4 and should be changed accordingly." %}

-{% include warning.html content="Make sure you include the R430 as the Fly-RRF-36 uses a different reference resistor than expected" %}
+{% include warning.html content="Make sure you include the R430 as the Fly-SB2040 Pro Max V3 uses a different reference resistor than expected" %}

 ### PT1000